-The Kentucky Horse Racing Commission defines CBD (the non-pshcoactive substance in cannabis) a Class B drug.
-Horsemen with a Class B are subject to suspension of up to 60 days and a fine of up to $1,000 for first offense.
+The Kentucky Horse Racing Commission defines CBD (the non-psychoactive substance in cannabis) a Class B drug.
+Horsemen with a Class B offense are subject to suspension of up to 60 days and a fine of up to $1,000 for first offense.
 It’s unlikely that CBD will show up in a drug test.
 With that said, it is still a violation and may disqualify your recent victory.

-The commission also finds THC (the pshychoactive substance in cannabis) a Class A drug and comes with a three-year suspension and a fine of $5,000 to $10,000 for first offenders.
+The commission also finds THC (the psychoactive substance in cannabis) a Class A drug and comes with a three-year suspension and a fine of $5,000 to $10,000 for first offenders.
 Any levels of THC will show in a drug test. *Full spectrum CBD or hemp oils have trace amounts of THC.

 What about the jockey?